voku/HtmlMin/README.md

 $htmlMin = new HtmlMin();

 /*
- * Protected HTML (inlince css / inline js / conditional comments) are still protected,
+ * Protected HTML (inline css / inline js / conditional comments) are still protected,
  *    no matter what settings you use.
  */